axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 - 8 possible patterns: RRR, LLL, RLR, LRL, RRL, LLR, RLL, LRR
 - Middle of last pizza turn, Seto will start to smash randomly chosen player with hammer AOE.
 Players should dodge while making sure the AOE hits Kakul to prevent wipe.
-- Ester Innana to reduce cost of errors
+- Esther Innana to reduce cost of errors
 - Timestop

 #### Other patterns